 The integration of health and care services within the borough through 'St Helens Cares' is nationally recognised as driving effective health and care service improvement.
-This has been progressed further through the creation and development of the Integrated Care Partnership structure, the 'Care Communities' model and St Helens' locality-based working model.
+This has been progressed further through the creation and development of the Integrated Care Partnership structure, the 'Care Communities' model, St Helens Inequalities Commission and St Helens' locality-based working model.

 In addition, 'St Helens Together,' a partnership between St Helens Council and a range of voluntary organisations under the umbrella of Halton and St Helens Voluntary Community Action, provides a borough-wide approach to delivering support within the community where it is most needed.
-'St Helens Together' was key to initiating a community response to both the pandemic and the Cost-of-Living Crisis, and going forward critical to ongoing efforts to address inequality across the borough.
+'St Helens Together' was key to initiating a community response to both the pandemic and the cost-of-living crisis and going forward is critical to ongoing efforts to address inequality across the borough.

-4. St Helens Council Financial Summary and Resource Allocation 2023-2024
+4. St Helens Council Financial Summary and Resource Allocation 2024-2025

-The following provides an overview of the key elements of the Council's finances in 2023-2024.
+The following provides an overview of the key elements of the Council's finances in 2024-2025.